 - The Apartment Plan is only available to juniors and seniors living in Phelps and Hausedoerffer.
 Residents who select this plan but do not meet the criteria will have their meal plan changed.
 In this instance, residents would be given the same meal plan from the fall semester for the spring.

-Full details as to which meal plans are available to students can be seen by logging on to My Housing and accessing the meal plan step.
+Full details of which meal plans are available to students can be seen by logging on to My Housing and accessing the meal plan step.

 How to Change Your Meal Plan

 - Select your application for the current academic year.

 - Click on Selecting a Meal Plan from the steps at the top of the page.

 - Select the meal plan you would like from the drop down menu.
 Please be careful if you use the scroll on your mouse this will change the selection on the drop down menu unless you click on the page outside of the drop down menu.

 - You will be taken to the Application Status page that will show the meal plan you selected.
 You will also receive an e-mail confirmation that your meal plan has been changed.
 We recommend saving this e-mail for your records.

 - If the Fall or Spring bill has already been posted you will no longer be able to change your Meal Plan in MyHousing and have until the first Wednesday after that semester starts to email our department at firstname.lastname@example.org asking to change your Meal Plan.
 No Meal Plans will be changed after the set deadline for each semester.